College Planning from Birth to Graduation

 - Encourage your child to put aside income from a part-time job.
 Negotiating over expenses in the expensive teenage years can be a challenge, but one thing that should not fall by the wayside is the child’s education.
 The child making a financial commitment of any kind makes the college experience more meaningful.

 - Maximize opportunities for gifts from friends and families.
-Achievements, birthdays, graduations are all opportunities to involve loved ones in the common goal of ensuring the child’s future success and, ultimately, happiness.
+Achievements, birthdays, graduations are all opportunities to involve loved ones in the common goal.